ColorCoded Labs

 #EB008B

 The brand colors didn't change — but their role did.
-Instead of defaulting to brand color as the baseline, the system now used them intentionally: primary CTAs, product identity, key data points, interactive states.
+Instead of defaulting to brand color as the baseline, the language now used them intentionally: primary CTAs, program identity, key data points, interactive states.
 The rule was 90/10 — 90% neutral foundation, 10% brand color.
 When color appeared, it meant something.

 Typography